-NOTE 15.
+NOTE 17.
 INCOME TAXES

 Income taxes are accounted for under the asset and liability method.
 Deferred income tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred income tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-The Company is subject to income taxes in certain foreign jurisdictions based on operations.
-Deferred tax assets and liabilities are created in this process.
-The Company has netted these deferred tax assets and deferred tax liabilities by jurisdiction.
-Deferred income tax asset is not realizable in the future.
+The Company is subject to income tax assets and deferred tax liabilities by jurisdiction.
+Deferred income tax assets are reviewed for recoverability and valuation allowances are provided when it is more likely than not that a deferred tax asset is not realizable in the future.

 Tax positions are recognized in the financial statements when it is more-likely-than-not that the position will be sustained upon examination by the tax authorities.
-As of December 31, 2013, the Company had no uncertain tax positions that quality for either recognition or disclosure in the financial statements.
+As of December 31, 2014, the Company had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
 The Company conducts its business globally.
-As a result, the Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions, and are subject to examination for the open tax years of 2010-2012.
+As a result, the Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions, and are subject to examination for the open tax years in the U.S. federal and state jurisdictions of 2011-2013 and in the foreign jurisdictions of 2005-2013.

-The Company's foreign operations that are considered to be permanently reinvested have statutory tax rates of approximately 19% - 39%.
+The Company's foreign operations that are considered to be permanently reinvested have statutory tax rates of approximately 19% - 38%.

 The Company recognizes interest expense and penalties related to income tax matters in income tax expense.
-No amounts were recorded related to interest expense and penalties related to income tax matters by the Company during the years ended December 31, 2013, 2012, and 2011, respectively.
+No amounts were recorded related to interest expense and penalties related to income tax matters by the Company during the years ended December 31, 2014, 2013, and 2012, respectively.

-Consolidated income (losses) from continuing operations before income taxes consists of the following:
+Consolidated loss from continuing operations before income taxes consists of the following:

-Year Ended December 31,
+Y Year E nded December 31 ,

-2013 2012 2011
+2014 2013 2012

-U.S. operations \$ (1,497) \$ 3,179 \$ 1,755
+U.S. operations \$ (9,779) \$ (7,576) \$ (1,225)

-Foreign operations (6,446) (3,091) 449
+Foreign operations (2,963) (8,925) (3,101)

-(Loss) income before income tax \$ (7,943) \$ 88 \$ 2,204
+Loss before income tax \$ (12,742) \$ (16,501) \$ (4,326)